AttackOnJasper/University-notes/notes/aws/aws.md

 	* Client-side (Encrypt and then upload; download then decrypt)
 		- Options
 			1. CMK in KMS
+				- Application will request for the encrypted S3 object first and then call KMS to decrypt the object
 			1. Application Stored key
 		- Can use AWS SDK
 * Bucket encryption
 	* AES 256
+- MFA Delete

 ## Versioning